Manuel Tinio: The American period: from general to governor and director

 "Manila was being troubled by a series of strikes generally fomented by the shamelessly corrupt labor leader Dominador Gomez, who was taking a cut out of sums levied as blackmail against major American firms.
-Gomez had been arrested for threats, and some of the other unions collapsed when Gov.-Gen. Smith had questioned the legality of the unions’ use of their funds."
+Gomez had been arrested for threats, and some of the other unions collapsed when Governor-General Smith had questioned the legality of the unions’ use of their funds."

 To help settle labor problems, Forbes set up the Bureau of Labor and asked Manuel Tinio to head it.
 Forthwith, Tinio resigned as Governor of Nueva Ecija and became the first Director of Labor on July 1, 1909, thereby becoming the first Filipino Bureau Director!
 He quickly solved the strikes.
 Three weeks later, Forbes welcomed Director Tinio to his staff meeting and wrote in his diary:

 "He's a good man, and Col. Bandholtz says he's got Gomez scared to death...
 Gomez had tried Tinio to employ him, but Tinio refused: "Why pay you to do the work the Government is paying me to do?"

 "In a short time the condition of labor and industry in the region about Manila was vastly improved.
 In general, it may be said that, as a result of Gen. Tinio's management of the bureau, strikes ceased, laborers went their way contented, employees readily corrected abuses brought to their attention, and the (union) leaders fell back into their proper role of caring for and representing the laborers."

 Manuel Tinio eventually became a close friend of the aristocratic Forbes, whom he invited to hunting parties in Pantabangan.
 The latter liked Tinio's company, even offering to give him a hectare of land along Session Road in Baguio, (newly developed by Forbes) so that Tinio could build a house there and keep him company whenever he went up to the cool mountain resort.
 Tinio did not accept the offer.
-Gov.-Gen. Forbes also wrote in his journal:
+Governor-General Forbes also wrote in his journal:

 "Tinio later became a great friend of mine.
 I made him Director of Labor and I rated him as one of the best Filipinos in the Islands.
 In fact, from the point of view of staunchness of character, and good judgement, and other good qualities, I liked Tinio best of all and wanted to make him Commissioner [member of the Philippine Commission]."